 Coordination of Gifts in Kind

-In order for the hard work put forth in soliciting for and obtaining In-Kind Gifts to be of the fullest benefit to the operations, it is important that the In-Kind Gifts be approved by the Executive Director and coordinated with the Development Director for Free the Kids, Inc. Gifts in Kind should enhance the organization’s ability to nurture the abandoned children of Haiti and help them lead more productive lives.
+In order for the hard work put forth in soliciting for and obtaining In-Kind Gifts to be of the fullest benefit to the operations, it is important that the In-Kind Gifts be approved by the Executive Director of Free the Kids, Inc. Gifts in Kind should enhance the organization’s ability to nurture the abandoned children of Haiti and help them lead more productive lives.
 Therefore, the organization should not accept gifts that are obsolete, damaged, or unrelated to its mission/operations.
 Please refer to the list below for examples of In-Kind Gifts that are most needed and appropriate for the operational support at Pwoje Espwa Sud in Haiti.

 Transportation of Gifts in Kind